 Your veterinarian can examine your cat in a way that’s impossible to do at home.

 All from one exam, your vet can get a lot of information about your cat’s internal organ function, not to mention their mouth, inside of the ears, and anal sacs.
 It’s also important to be able to detect subtle weight changes, which can be a sign of an underlying illness.
-(Unfortunately, home scales usually aren’t accurate enough to show small increases or decreases in weight with animals like cats.)
+(Unfortunately, home scales aren’t accurate enough to show small increases or decreases in weight with animals like cats.)
 Lastly, depending on what’s appropriate for your cat, your vet may recommend additional tests since certain problems become more common as they age.

 Routine exams often reveal hidden problems.